island-lang/island-lang.github.io/README.md

 ## Features (AKA traits, interfaces with default method implementations)

-A `feature` is similar to a `trait` in Scala or an `interface` with a default method implementations in Java 8.
+A `feature` is similar to a `trait` in Scala or an `interface` with a default method implementation in Java 8.
 Features are structural, this means that a `class` does not have to explicitly state it implements one as long as it follows the structure.
 The `integrates` keywords is used to either:

 * Ensure that a class correctly implements a feature.
-* Import the default method implementations from the feature's definition.
+* Import default method implementations from the feature's definition.

 ```
 feature Greeter